BEbillionaireUSD/BEbillionaireUSD.github.io/_pages/about.md

 💡 Cheryl Lee has extensive experience designing DL models and is currently researching how to automate operations in large-scale software systems, requiring similar skills as AI for finance.

 💻 Cheryl possesses proficient statistical, data analytics, and coding skills (python) developed through various relevant internships and research projects.
+She has published two papers in top conferences.

 ☀️ **Cheryl is actively looking for internships concerning FinTech or quantitative finance based on ML/DL.**